-To reduce the risk of joint leaks and property damage with cast iron pipe and fittings in sizes 5" and larger, adhesive lubricant should be applied to the inside of the gasket, the outside of the spigot and the inside of the hub.
+To reduce the risk of joint leaks and property damage with cast iron pipe and fittings in sizes 5" and larger, adhesive lubricant should be applied to the inside of the gasket and the outside of the spigot.
 The use of adhesive lubricant is not a substitute for proper joint restraint.